SanuSingh-git/fundraiser-blockchain/README.md

 The contract includes:

-- donate() - accepts donations
+- donate() - used to donate ETH to the fundraiser
-- withdraw() - allows the owner to withdraw funds after success
+- withdraw() - allows the owner to withdraw funds after the target is achieved
 - refund() - allows donors to reclaim funds if the goal fails
 - donations mapping - tracks each donor's contribution
 - totalRaised - total amount raised
-- deadline - fundraiser ending time
+- deadline - ending time of the campaign
-- withdrawn - prevents double withdrawal

 ## Security Considerations

 - Uses owner-only access for withdrawal
-- Uses reentrancy protection
+- Uses OpenZeppelin's reentrancy protection
-- Follows checks-effects-interactions style for ETH transfers
 - Prevents multiple withdrawals

 ## Getting Started